Double bond

 In chemistry, a double bond is a covalent bond between two atoms involving four bonding electrons as opposed to two in a single bond.
 Double bonds occur most commonly between two carbon atoms, for example in alkenes.
 Many double bonds exist between two different elements: for example, in a carbonyl group between a carbon atom and an oxygen atom.
 Other common double bonds are found in azo compounds (N=N), imines (C=N), and sulfoxides (S=O).
 In a skeletal formula, a double bond is drawn as two parallel lines (=) between the two connected atoms; typographically, the equals sign is used for this.
-Double bonds were first introduced in chemical notation by Russian chemist Alexander Butlerov.
+Double bonds were introduced in chemical notation by Russian chemist Alexander Butlerov.

 Double bonds involving carbon are stronger and shorter than single bonds.
 The bond order is two.
 Double bonds are also electron-rich, which makes them potentially more reactive in the presence of a strong electron acceptor (as in addition reactions of the halogens).